 Obsidian is not an expensive stone.

-This being the case, a piece of obsidian can cost $2 or $100 depending on the quality and processing it has undergone.
+This being the case, a piece of obsidian can cost $2 or $100 depending on the quality and processing it has undergone, you can shop at Amazon.
 Like other gemstones, excellent quality cutting and polishing will increase the value of a stone, including obsidian.
 Usually, the rarer the item, the more value it has, especially in auctions.